meister245/roulette-backtest/README.md

 Place your text file in the folder (comma separated numbers) and the application will use it.

-If you want to test your strategy against the full set of data in each file set the numbers of spins to 0.
-The test will terminate early if you lost all your money
+If you want to test your strategy against the full set of data in each file set the numbers of spins to 0, using the `-s 0` switch.

 ```
 ./bin/roulette -b martingale,red:red:red:red:red:black,1,black,4,1 -s 0 -m backtest